 Amici Voices was founded in 2012 for a performance of Bach’s John Passion.
-Born as an opportunity for some of the best young voices in the UK to experience first-hand the world of professional consort work, the singers are united by their drive to create the highest quality music with their friends.
-Three years on, the members of Amici Voices are all now experienced consort singers and soloists in their own right; their reputations as both individuals and an ensemble steadily growing.
+Born as an opportunity for some of the best young voices in the UK to experience first-hand the world of professional consort work, the singers are united by their drive to continue to create their “truly wonderful sound” (Daily Telegraph).

-Amici Voices are extremely grateful for the support they have received from their audiences in Harpenden, Hertfordshire over the last 3 years.
+Amici Voices are extremely grateful for the support they have received from their audiences in Harpenden, Hertfordshire.
 The town has been a home for the group since its foundation, providing a vital local platform that has allowed its development from a young student group to the world of professional music making.
-We are particularly indebted to our principal sponsor, Mr Jan Telensky, who has generously supported the performances of Bach’s Passions since 2012, and to The Williams Church Music Trust.
+We are particularly indebted to our principal sponsor, Mr Jan Telensky, and to The Williams Church Music Trust.